-Depending on what side of the aisle you are on, you either believe the Unemployment Rate for what it is, a measure of change, or think it doesn't represent reality.
-Arrayed for your inspection are the different ways the Bureau of Labor slices and dices its numbers.
+Depending on what side of the aisle you are on, you either believe the official unemployment rate for what it is, a measure of change, or you don't.
+For those that don't now is your opportunity to produce your own measure and defend it.

 Notice that throughout President Obama's term, The Employment Level and Full-Time Employees is increasing faster than the Total Labor Force.
 That means the rate of employment in full-time jobs is increasing.